Protecting Complex Assets and Investments In Divorce

 Business owners can face unique property division issues during high net worth divorces.
 It can be difficult to determine the value of their income.
 Often, their company’s gross receipts indicate significant sums, while the net receipts indicate a different situation.
 We have represented both sides — business owners and the spouses of business owners — in high net worth divorce.
 We understand the importance of business valuations for property division.

-Our lead attorney has more than 15 years of experience handling complex property division and asset protection issues.
 We often work with financial experts, accountants and forensic accountants to provide accurate valuations and appraisals of business assets.
 We understand how a proper business valuation can help with property division issues.

 Individuals with significant assets typically face investment issues during divorce.
 It is important to consult a lawyer to help determine the value of specific investments to ensure proper division of assets.
 Our law firm has extensive experience helping clients evaluate: